Contents - Click a link to skip to the section you want to read

 Blade quality is not just about how fast the processor chops up food.
 It also affects durability.
 Your blades will be cutting into food and spinning through liquids, so they need to be tough.
 Any weakness in the coating or the material will cause them to start flaking off or breaking, both very bad outcomes.

 So, make sure that both the motor and the blades will withstand frequent use.
 Better blades also cut faster, meaning that you can get to the right consistency quicker and preserve the motor, as well as reducing prep time.

-Some food processors have extra features and options that others don’t.
+Some nut butter machines have extra features and options that others don’t.
 It’s generally not a good idea to make your decision based solely on these features, but they can help you break a tie or narrow down your short list of options.

 This includes things like convenience features to help you load ingredients more easily.
 Some people find these helpful, but be aware that it’s also possible for them to have poor design and actually make things harder to use.